walmartlabs/circus/README.md

 # Circus

-External Webpack Component Plugin
+Webpack for large teams.

-Allows for distinct versioned Webpack components to link to one another at runtime.
-Allows for code to be generated an served from a shared location while still allowing flexibility in component release cycles.
+Allows for distinct versioned Webpack components to link to one another at runtime, using independent builds and releases schedules.

+Usage:

 ```javascript
 webpack(Circus.config({